Sammcb/Sammcb.github.io/pages/code.md

 ### Personal Website • 2019-2021

 This website.
-Written with HTML, CSS, and JS and hosted on GitHub Pages.
+Built using Jekyll and hosted on GitHub Pages.
 Provides a place to keep track of projects and practice web-based development.
 Check out the [code](https://github.com/Sammcb/Sammcb.github.io).